andrejjh/WalkEngine/README.md

 This should normally results in a WalkEngine appearing in the /bin directory.

 ## 1. Input text
 Walk engine was designed to take any text file in input.
 Some examples are provided in the /test directory.
-Have a look at [The Tragedy of Hamlet, Prince of Denmark](./test/theater/HamletActI.tht)
+Have a look at [The Tragedy of Hamlet, Prince of Denmark](./test/theater/HamletActI.tht) as an example.
-Don't be worried by the .tht extension, it simply there to remind you this text file follows the **Theater** grammar.
+Don't be worried by the .tht extension, it is simply there to remind you this text follows the **Theater** grammar.(see below)

 ## 2. Grammar
-A grammar describe in *simple rules* how you input text file is structured, eg theater.meta start with these four lines:
+A grammar describes in a set of *simple rules* how you input text is structured and should be interpreted, eg theater.meta starts like this:
 ````
 theater        grammar $play $skip
 skip            manyOf $comment #null #null #null
 comment         sequence '//' $rol $eol
 play            sequence name=$rol $eol $acts
 ...
+rol             token '^.+'
+eol             token '^\n'
 ````
-The first line tell you that *theater* is a **grammar**, $play is the grammar's main rule and $skip explain what part of the text should be ignored (one or more comment(s) such as ''// this is a comment.').
-The last line informs you that the input text is a *play* including a name and some *acts*.
+The first line tell you that *'theater'* is a **grammar**, *'play'* is the grammar's main rule and *'skip'* explains what text should be ignored (in this case one or more comment(s) such as ''// this is a comment.').
+The last line informs you that the input text is a *play* including a name (*'rol'* stands for rest of line, *'eol* for end of line') and *acts*.
 Four types of rules are supported in a *grammar*: *sequence*, selection (=*oneOf*), repetition (=*manyOf*) and regular expressions (=*token*).

 ## 3. GDL
-Generation Description Language (or GDL) is a descriptive programming language that helps you to customize the output(s) to generate.
+Generation Description Language (or GDL) is a programming language that helps you to describe the output(s) to generate.
 ### 3.1 Hello World!
 ````
 Hello World!
 ````
-This (simple) GDL program will output the string 'Hello World!'
+This GDL program will output the text: 'Hello World!'.

 ### 3.2 Play's Title
 ````
 $VAR[top.name]
 ````
-This will produce 'The Tragedy of Hamlet, Prince of Denmark' the *name* of the *play*.
+This will produce 'The Tragedy of Hamlet, Prince of Denmark' the *name* of the *play*, the top object of a theater grammar.

 ### 3.2 Play Table of content
+This GDL program:
 ````
 $VAR[top.name]$CR
 $FOR[top.acts,a]